What is the first word or thought that comes to mind when you think of hunger?

 Our ideas around hunger have become skewed by the influence of diet culture.
 Hunger, at its most basic level, is a biological human response that physically and psychologically signals us to give our body energy.
 Although many of us feel like with enough willpower we can be in full control of our body and it’s needs, many of its needs, including hunger, are actually controlled at a biological and cellular level.
 Hunger is regulated by a symphony of sophisticated hormones and neurotransmitters that work in concert to ensure your body gets the nutrition and nourishment it requires for survival.

-In our diet culture, we are trained to ignore this very basic signal our bodies” “and minds send us.
-We second-guess and often ignore our hunger either because we feel we “shouldn’t be hungry because we “just ate” or we fear hunger because we dread making food decisions, or for many we see it as a road to overeating.
+In our diet culture, we are trained to ignore this very basic signal our bodies and minds send us.
+We second-guess and often ignore our hunger either because we feel we “shouldn’t” be hungry because we “just ate” or we fear hunger because we dread making food decisions.
+We might also get into the trap of feeling like if we respond to hunger that is a direct path to overeating.

 Many of us think hunger is “bad”, when in actuality it can be a sign of good health and your body just doing what it is supposed to do.
 We are born with the innate ability to feel hunger and in response to seek nourishment.